AI-Verified Economic Analytics Pipeline

 Dashboard

-The question
+The thesis

-Hacker News was a pivot from Reddit.
-Reddit tightened API access in late 2025 and new script-type apps no longer issue working tokens from fresh accounts.
-The workarounds (browser-session extraction, reverse-engineered tokens) break the "works on clone" requirement.
-HN has a public search API through Algolia, no auth needed, stable for 10+ years, and the tech-practitioner audience carries the same labor-sentiment signal I was after.
-I pulled stories matching layoff, AI jobs, and career themes from January 2022 onward, scored them with a transformer sentiment model, and grouped them into topics with NMF.
+HN's Algolia search API has no auth requirement and has been stable for over a decade.
+The tech-practitioner audience carries the same labor-sentiment signal I was after.
+I pulled stories matching layoff, AI jobs, and career themes from January 2022 onward, scored them with a RoBERTa sentiment model, and grouped them into topics with NMF.

+The yield curve inverted in 26 of the months tracked.
+Every U.S. recession since the 1970s was preceded by an inversion.
 Inflation hit 37% cumulative over the dataset window.
-Unemployment sits near 4.4%, but U6 (which counts discouraged and part-time workers) runs 3.3 percentage points higher.
+Headline unemployment sits near 4.4%, but U6 (which includes discouraged and involuntary part-time workers) runs 3.3 points higher.
 That gap has stayed wide since 2020.

 Electric power output is up 8.5% since ChatGPT launched in November 2022.